hyiltiz/vim-plugins-profile/README.md

 ### Installation

 This is *NOT* a vim plugin!
-This is simply a profiler for your vim plugins that are installed through [vim-plug].
+This is simply a profiler for your vim plugins that are installed through vim-plug.

 Download the `.zip` [here][zip] and then simply run the bash script: